 With pregnancy comes an increase in blood flow, especially to the sexual organs, breasts, and vulva.

 With that increased blood flow comes easier arousal and increased sensitivity.
-This is completely normal and often results in a more pleasurable sexual experience with your partner.
+This is completely normal.
+It also often results in a more pleasurable sexual experience with your partner.

 Don’t be surprised if you have some leakage from your nipples.
 Your body is changing rapidly, so don’t let these new changes alarm you.
 Instead, embrace them and your increased sexual appetite!